ChaitanyaUppalapati/DATA_230_Project/README.md

 All of the analytics is done under the `notebooks` folder, the data is exported as csv and uses matplotlib, pandas seaborn etc for visualization.

+Note: Please export data from the database to CSV for running the analysis notebook or Python code.
+Follow the structure below for the least changes.

 ```bash
 notebooks
 ├── Analytics.py